 or

-(d) the Commission is notified that the licensee wishes to surrender the licence under clause 27 of Schedule 1,
+(d) the Minister is notified that the licensee wishes to surrender the licence under clause 27 of Schedule 1,

-the Commission must as soon as practicable give or cause to be given to the person specified in the notation written details of that fact.
+the CEO must as soon as practicable give or cause to be given to the person specified in the notation written details of that fact.

 [Section 26GZO inserted by No. 49 of 2000 s.
-49.]
+49; amended by No. 38 of 2007 s.
+70.]

 26GZP.
 Economic Regulation Authority to be notified of certain events